-You don’t need a partner or family to become a foster carer with the NFA Group.
+You don’t need a partner or family to become a foster carer with the National Fostering Group.
 If you’re thinking about fostering but you are not sure whether being single would affect your ability to provide a vulnerable child or young person, then Belinda’s story should go some way to showing you that it is far from an impossibility.

 Belinda Sparks has been fostering with the National Fostering Agency since August 2018, and describes her experience as a foster carer so far as ‘The best thing that I’ve ever done’, thanks at least in part to her previous work environment and having a supportive family network who are on hand to help during the more challenging times.